Prototype Development Review

 Industry pressure toward single rider options

 At last year's PGA Show in Orlando Florida, there were 5 companies introducing single-rider devices.
 There will be more this year and each subsequent year.
 They come in many shapes and styles.
 They have 2, 3, or 4 tires.
 Some are sit-down, some are stand-up.
 They include modified 4-wheel ATV's, 2-wheel self-balancing devices, and modified mobility carts.
-As you can see in the accompanying pictures, some mount the golf bags on the back or front, or between the rider's legs.
+As you can see in the accompanying pictures, they mount the golf bags on the back or front, or between the rider's legs.
 Some are very unique.
-They all speed up the game because the rider can go straight to their own ball and don't have to share a 2-person cart which takes twice the time..
+They all speed up the game because the rider can go straight to his or her own ball and don't have to share a 2-person cart which takes twice the time.

-You can see examples of these devices by searching for “single rider golf carts”.
+You can read more about these devices by searching for “single rider golf carts”.
 For an interesting review, search “Bubba Watson golf cart.”
 You will find him demonstrating a hovercraft and a single rider jet pack.
 Gimmicks?
 Maybe.
 Expensive?
 Definitely.
 But the narratives highlight the push toward new transportation on the golf course.

 The golf industry is changing.
 It MUST change.
 That is why I call this, “The Single-Rider Sweepstakes.”
 Traditional golf carts were first introduced in the 1930's and it took 20 years before they were commonplace.
 With today's fast exchange of information and technology, we believe single-rider devices will become common much faster.
 Our goal is to provide golfers the best single-rider option and the opportunity to experience the freedom a DivnickGolf eBike provides.

 A fast and efficient single-rider device allows every player to go straight to his or her own ball which can dramatically reduce the time it takes to play a round of golf.
 That will attract more players and retain them longer.
 This page will show you why we believe that the DivnickGolf eBike is the best single-rider option in the marketplace.